danadler-dev/MDPI-Life-Article/README.md

-MDPI Life submission of "Stability-Driven Assembly: A Natural Genetic Algorithm and Pathway to Evolution".
+MDPI Life submission of "Stability-Driven Assembly as a Natural Genetic Algorithm".

 You can access the code and simulation results from the paper by opening the following colab notebook: